akka/akka-quickstart-scala.g8/docs/src/main/paradox/main-class.md

 ## The Main class

-The `AkkaQuickstart` object in Hello World creates `ActorSystem` with a guardian.
+The `AkkaQuickstart` object in Hello World creates an `ActorSystem` with a guardian.
 The guardian is the top level actor that bootstraps your application.
 The guardian is typically defined with `Behaviors.setup` that contains the initial bootstrap.